TRAFEED

 1. Enter accurate specifications

-Enter information based on the manufacturer's official documentation.
-Exercise caution when catalog values and actual measured values differ.
+Use the manufacturer's official documentation.
+Be careful when catalog values and measured values differ.

 2. Do not make unit errors

-When the units of the regulatory standard and the product's specifications differ, conversion is required.
+When the units of the regulatory threshold and the product specifications differ, conversion is needed.
+Mixing up μm (micrometers) and mm (millimeters) is a mistake I still see in practice.

 Example Entry